VAEL: Bridging Variational Autoencoders and Probabilistic Logic Programming: Acknowledgements

+In all the novel tasks of \textit{2digit MNIST} dataset (Figure \ref{fig:task_gen_digits}), VAEL generates pairs of numbers consistent with the evidence, and it also shows a variety of digits combinations by relying on the probabilistic engine of ProbLog.
 This should not surprise.
-In fact, in all these tasks, the decoder takes as input a possible world, i.e. a specific configuration of the two digits.
+In fact, in all these tasks, the decoder takes as input a possible world, i.e., a specific configuration of the two digits.
 Therefore, the decoder is agnostic to the specific operation, which is entirely handled by the symbolic program.
 For this reason, VAEL can be seamlessly applied to all those tasks that require the manipulation of two digits.

-During the training, the model may learn a mapping between symbol and meaning that is logically correct, but different from the desired one.
-Indeed, the two symbols $1$ and $2$ used for the left and right positions, respectively, of a handwritten digit in an image are just an assumption.
-However, VAEL may switch the pairs $(3,2)$ and $(2,3)$, since they both sum up to $5$.
-This would prevent VAEL from generalizing to tasks involving non-commutative operations (i.e. \textit{subtraction} and \textit{power}).\\ To solve this issue, we simply introduce additional supervision on the digits of very few images ($1$ image per pair of digits, i.e. $100$ images in total) to guide the model toward the desired symbols interpretation.
-This has to be intended just as an agreement between the model and the human.
-To include this supervision in the training procedure, we add a regularizer term to the objective function\footnote{see Appendix \ref{app:add_sup} for more details.}.

-Such a digit-level supervision can be easily done by virtue of ProbLog inference, which allows us to retrieve the predicted label of each digit in an image by relying on the query over the digits values.
+The same reasoning can be extended to \textit{Mario} novel tasks (Figure \ref{fig:task_gen_mario}), where VAEL generates subsequent states consistent with the shortest path, while preserving the background of the initial state ($t=0$) thanks to the clear separation between the subsymbolic and symbolic latent components.
+Additional results can be found in Appendix \ref{app:add_results}.